triptikush24/disaster-alert/README.md

 Once verified:

-The admin (e.g., a senior disaster response authority) is notified.
+The admin (e.g., a senior disaster response authority , police, Fire Brigade etc) is notified.

 All users are alerted with the exact location of the disaster.